 Chemicals in topical treatments can also sometimes cause hyperpigmentation.

 Addison’s disease affects the adrenal glands.
-It can cause hyperpigmentation in certain areas of the body, including:
+It can cause hyperpigmentation in certain areas of the body, including the:

 - elbows and knees